zero-sum-seattle/python-mlb-statsapi/README.md

 ![MLB Stats API](https://user-images.githubusercontent.com/2068393/203456246-dfdbdf0f-1e43-4329-aaa9-1c4008f9800d.jpg)

-*Python-mlb-statsapi* is an unffocial MLB Stats API written in python 3.7+.
+*Python-mlb-statsapi* is an unofficial MLB Stats API written in python 3.7+.
 It provides developers access to the MLB Stats API endpoint to pull information related to MLB Rosters, Teams, Players, and stats.

 This is a educational project so no commercial use.